-Muncie, Indiana – Ball Brothers Foundation announced today that its board recently approved grants to several organizations throughout Indiana during its October meeting.
-The majority of the grants will be distributed to local organizations while a select few grants were directed to groups outside the East Central Indiana region.
+Ball Brothers Foundation has announced the approval of grants resulting from its second and final grant cycle of the year to several organizations throughout Indiana.
+The majority of the grants will be distributed to organizations for local efforts while a select few grants were directed to groups with efforts outside the East Central Indiana region.

 The recipient nonprofits are: Anderson University/CAPE of Madison County ($70,000), Ball State University/BOLD Campaign ($1,000,000), Community Foundation of Grant County/Project Leadership-Delaware County ($460,000), Independent Colleges of Indiana ($75,000), Ivy Tech Community College ($91,000), John Jay Center for Learning ($45,000), American Pianists Association ($15,000), Indianapolis Museum of Art ($50,000), Delaware County Soil and Water District/John Craddock Wetland ($443,500), Indiana Natural Resources Foundation ($30,000), Indiana University Foundation ($25,000), Youth Opportunity Center ($10,000), Ball State University/Guardian Scholars ($75,000), Habitat for Humanity ($114,000), United Way of Delaware County ($100,000), Energize-ECI ($100,000), High Performance Government Network ($50,000), LEAD-ECI ($165,000), Center for Rural Outreach and Public Service ($34,000), BMH Foundation/Professional Training Modules ($7,000), Muncie Children’s Museum ($15,000), Ball State University/Scholars JumpStart ($20,000), Muncie YMCA/Black Achievers Program ($24,000), BMH Foundation/Green Roof ($120,000).